 Paypal is a kind of passport for making international financial payments.
 And you should enter all the data very carefully.
 The slightest discrepancy can cause questions from the security service and the suspension of your account.

-Visa & MasterCard
+Visa and MasterCard

 The most popular and convenient for paying for purchases in foreign and domestic online stores are, of course, Visa and MasterCard plastic cards.

 It is advisable to have a separate virtual card for online purchases, Visa Virtual or MasterCard Virtual.
-It is linked to your main bank card and additional Internet payment protection systems.
+It is linked to your main payment card and additional Internet payment protection systems.
 You simply transfer from the main card to the virtual one a certain amount you plan to spend, and from it, you make payments in online stores worldwide.

-Digital Wallets
+Digital wallets

 Many large online stores and services accept payments from electronic wallets.
 You can create an e-wallet specifically for secure online payments on the Internet and put the required amount on it right before transferring it to the seller.
 It is much safer than paying with a payroll or credit card with a large limit.